Akillot/MultiCLIA/documentation/Extension_Guideline.md

-# What is an Extension in MultiCLIA?
+# What is an extension in MultiCLIA?

 An extension is an additional mini-application inside MultiCLIA that utilizes the core development tools of the main software.